fxttr/hadron/README.md

-# LumOS::rtL4
+# Zen

-LumOS::rtL4 (lum4) is an experimental microkernel.
+Zen is an experimental microkernel.